 I have always been a person who enjoy having things to do - I am a "can do"-person.
 I like lists and I like staying organized.
 Last year in 2015, I created a folder for a week.
 Containing a top 3 to-do list, dinner, ratings of the day, a couple of questions to reflect about my days and stay organized.
 It worked for me and lasted a couple of months.

-However, this summer I found that I had a hard time staying organized.
+However, the summer of 2016 I found that I had a hard time staying organized.
 I read a Time Management book and was inspired to create a planner on my own.
 I wanted to create a planner for 6 months, with detailed planning.
 One that would fit more people than just myself.
 In this period, when I was inspired, I went ahead and created the whole planner the way I wanted it to be.
 I wanted a system with calls to be made and a flexible schedule.
-As people’s days are different; mine start at 5am, someone else's start at 10am.
+As people’s days are different; mine would start at 5am, someone else's start at 10am.
 Also a daily 'to be done' list, and last but not least, weekly reflections.
 The reflections are there because it is highly important to take time to reflect on each day and week that pass.
 Before you forget; "what went right", "what went wrong", "should I do somethings different next week".
 Also a rating at the end to easily compare each week to one another.
 If the rating has been bad too many weeks in a row, you know you need to make changes.

 "One way to get your priorities accomplished, is to schedule them into your calendar" - Lee Cockerell